-How many homes were built between April 2017 and March 2018?
+How many homes were built between April 2018 and March 2019?

-141 dwellings (net) were completed between 1st April 2017 and 31st March 2018, 20 of which were affordable housing completions (14%).
-136 of these dwellings were on previously developed land (96.5%) and 71 were within the central IP-One area (50%).
-Gross housing completions (before calculating those dwellings lost) were 174.
+223 dwellings (net) were completed between 1st April 2018 and 31st March 2019, 9 of which were affordable housing completions (4%).
+171 of these dwellings were on previously developed land (76.7%) and 16 were within the central IP-One area (35%).
+Gross housing completions (before calculating those dwellings lost) was 236.

-The number of housing completions has decreased from the 2016/17 figure and they remain below the peak of 2007/08 and also the Core Strategy annual target (489).
+The number of housing completions increased by 82 dwellings (38%) from the 2017/18 figure, but remains below the peak of 489 dwellings completed in 2007/08 (the Core Strategy annual target is 489).

 Affordable housing completions vary from year to year, influenced by the availability of funding.
-Ipswich Borough Council continued to progress a programme of affordable house building across the Borough.
+Ipswich Borough Council continued to progress a programme of affordable house building across 20 plus sites in the Borough and has an aspiration to develop 1000 new affordable homes within a decade.
+Moreover, the Council is also investing a further £11 million in improving its existing housing stock.